zilliztech/codelabs/codelabs/get-started-with-vector-db-4/index.md

 Hey there - welcome back to [Milvus tutorials](https://codelabs.milvus.io/).
 In the previous tutorials, we took a look at unstructured data, vector databases, and Milvus - the world's most popular open-source vector database.
 We also briefly touched upon the idea of _embeddings_, high-dimensional vectors which serve as awesome semantic representations of unstructured data.
 One key note to remember - embeddings which are "close" to one another represent semantically similar pieces of data.

 In this tutorial, we'll build on that knowledge by going over a word embedding example and seeing how semantically similar pieces of unstructured data are "near" one another while dissimlar pieces of unstructured data are "far" from one another.
-This will lead into a high-level over view of _nearest neighbor search_, a computing problem that involves finding the closest vector(s) to a query vector based on a unified _distance metric_.
+This will lead into a high-level overview of _nearest neighbor search_, a computing problem that involves finding the closest vector(s) to a query vector based on a unified _distance metric_.
 We'll go over some well-known methods for nearest neighbor search (including my favorite - ANNOY) in addition to commonly used _distance metrics_.

 Let's dive in.